TamasNeumer/Ph03nix-InterviewPrep/Java/Maven/Maven.md

 hetype` is the identifier of a plugin and `generate` is the identifier of a goal
 - To build the project run `mvn install`
   - You’ve just created, compiled, tested, packaged, and installed the simplest possible Maven project.
 To prove to yourself that this program works, run it from the command line:
-  - `java -cp target/simple-1.0-SNAPSHOT.jar org.sonatype.mavenbook.App` (where org.sonatype.mavenbook was the groupID name (?))
+  - `java -cp target/simple-1.0-SNAPSHOT.jar org.sonatype.mavenbook.App` (where org.sonatype.mavenbook was the package name)

 **Core concepts: plugins and goals**
   - A Maven **Plugin is a collection of one or more goals**.
 Examples of Maven plugins can be simple core plugins like the Jar plugin, which contains goals for creating JAR files, Compiler plugin, which contains goals for compiling source code and unit tests, or the Surefire plugin, which contains goals for executing unit tests and generating reports.